Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding

 Despite their widespread use, many immersive navigation interfaces are still guided more by convention than by direct empirical comparison.
 Prior work has examined arrows~\cite{Chittaro2004_AVI_3DArrows}, minimaps~\cite{DarkenCevik1999_IEEEVR_MapOrientation,Kotlarek2018_SUI_SpatialOrientation}, compass-style tools~\cite{Kraus2020_ISMAR_OrientationTools,Lee2022_IEEEVR_MRNavPreference}, and related aids in mobile \ac{AR}~\cite{Kumaran2023_CHI_ARNavAids, mulloni_user_2011}.
 However, these techniques are often evaluated in isolation or in different tasks and environments.
 As a result, it remains unclear how actionable guidance compares with richer but more interpretive spatial aids within the same immersive wayfinding scenario.

-In this paper, we examine this question in a controlled room-scale \ac{VR} navigation task by directly comparing three widely used guidance techniques: a directional arrow, a minimap, and a compass (\textbf{Figure~\ref{fig:teaser}}).
-The arrow provides a direct action cue by indicating the egocentric direction of the goal relative to the user.
-Unlike world-anchored arrows embedded in the environment to guide users along a path~\cite{Kumaran2023_CHI_ARNavAids}, our arrow is a view-fixed interface element that indicates the direction of the goal even when a feasible route is not directly visible, allowing users to progress toward the target while resolving local route choices.
-In contrast, the compass provides only goal bearing, requiring users to align their heading (``$|$'' in Figure~\ref{fig:teaser}, \emph{Left}) with the target direction (``V'') and determine a valid route through the maze.
+In this paper, we directly compare three widely used guidance techniques in a controlled room-scale \ac{VR} navigation task: a directional arrow, a minimap, and a compass (\cref{fig:teaser}).
+The arrow provides a direct action cue by indicating the egocentric direction of the goal.
+Unlike world-anchored arrows that guide users along a path~\cite{Kumaran2023_CHI_ARNavAids}, our view-fixed arrow indicates target direction even when no feasible route is directly visible, allowing users to resolve local route choices while progressing toward the goal.
+In contrast, the compass provides only goal bearing, requiring users to align their heading (``$|$'' in \cref{fig:teaser}, \emph{Left}) with the target direction (``V'') and determine a valid route through the maze.
 The minimap provides an allocentric overview of the maze layout, requiring users to interpret the map and translate it into movement decisions during navigation.

 In a study with 42 participants and 1008 total trials, participants navigated to target landmarks in a time-pressured maze with reduced visibility, forced route replanning, and environmental stressors.
 Our primary outcome measure was navigation performance, defined as a composite metric combining path efficiency and completion time.
 As secondary measures, we examined selective attention to incidental objects and perceived workload to assess potential tradeoffs between navigation efficiency and situational awareness or task demand.
 We additionally conducted exploratory analyses of gaze behavior and self-reported navigation strategies.